RadarML/abstract-dataloader/docs/transforms.md

         ...
 ```

-!!! composition-rules "Composition Rules"

-    `Collate` cannot be composed, since samples can only be aggregated into     a batch once.
-However, like all transforms, they can be composed "in parallel" by routing different parts of a data structure to different `Collate` implementations.

 ## Pipelines

 A typical data processing pipeline consists of a CPU-side transform, a batching function, and a GPU-side transform.
 We formalize this using a [`Pipeline`][abstract_dataloader.spec.Pipeline], which collects these three components together into a generically typed container: